Inés Weinberg de Roca

 Anything else you would like to tell us?

 October 28, 2008

 20:10 - 27:06

-Donald J Horowitz: Judge Weinberg, I want to go back a bit in your biography, because we went over it briefly but I would like to understand a bit more about the nature of your pra-, your practice, your, your practice when you, when you practiced law.
+Donald J Horowitz: Judge Weinberg, I want to go back a bit in your biography, because we went over it briefly but I would like to understand a bit more about the nature of your pra-, your, your practice when you, when you practiced law.
 Could you tell us some-, something about that?